 The Department offers a Bachelor of Arts, a minor, and an academic concentration in American Indian Studies.
-Students are encouraged to select courses that touch on as many different aspects of American Indian history and culture as possible.
+Students are encouraged to select courses that touch on as many different aspects of American Indian histories and cultures as possible.

 Why Major in American Indian Studies?